threaTrace-detector/threaTrace/README.md

 > Test

-Once the models are prepared, you can start testing APTRACE in DARPA TC dataset.
+Once the models are prepared, you can start testing **THREATRACE** in DARPA TC dataset.
 Set X as the same as the value in the training phase.

     python test_darpatc.py --scene X